cisco/mindmeld/docs/source/userguide/kb.rst

 	>>> qa = QuestionAnswerer(app_path='my_app')
 	>>> qa.get(index='menu_items', name='pork and shrimp', restaurant_id='B01CGKGQ40')

 When using the basic search API the text query strings are specified like keywords accompanied with the corresponding knowledge base field.
 In the example above we have a query string ``pork and shrimp`` to search against knowledge base field ``name``.
 Filter conditions can also be specified as queries in basic search API.
 In the example above the filter condition using ID on ``restaurant_id`` field are specified the same way as text queries.
-It automatically figures out the exact matches to be the important ranking factor for matching on filter criteria to find the best matching objects.
+It automatically figures out the exact matches to be the important ranking factor for the filter criteria to find the best matching objects.

-It's also possible to specify one optional custom sort criteria with the basic search API.
+It's also possible to specify one custom sort criteria with the basic search API.
 The following parameters are supported for controlling custom sort behavior.

 	* **_sort_field**: the knowledge base field used for sorting.
-	* **_sort_type**: specify the sort order (asc vs desc) or sort by distance.
-The sort order can be specified for number and date field, while the sort by distance can be specified for location field.
+	* **_sort_type**: valid values are ``asc``, ``desc`` and ``distance``. ``asc`` and ``desc`` specifies the sort order for sorting on number and date fields, while ``distance`` indicates sorting by distance and can be used on location field.
-	* **_sort_location**: optional parameter to specify origin for sorting by distance.
+	* **_sort_location**: specify origin location for sorting by distance.

 .. code:: python